 Contact details have been provided by the following financial institutions:

-Should you require a letter for your insurer, financial institution or utility provider from Fair Trading concerning your involvement in the Program, please contact your case manager.
+If you require a letter for your insurer, financial institution or utility provider from Fair Trading, contact your case manager.

-The tax implications of participating in the Program will vary depending on your situation:
+The tax implications will vary depending on your situation:

 Some homeowners and residents may experience stress and anxiety as a result of having a home with loose-fill asbestos.
 The Program offers financial support for up to five sessions of counselling per household, to the value of $850.
 Both owners and tenants are eligible to receive this assistance, but where there are multiple owners or tenants, only one payment will be made to owners and only one payment will be made to tenants.The payment is for fees not covered by Medicare and/or private health insurance.

 To be eligible, the applicant must be the homeowner or tenant of an affected property that has a positive test result for loose-fill asbestos that has been verified and confirmed by Fair Trading.

 NSW Health recommends individuals that require counselling support discuss their circumstances with their general practitioner in the first instance, as they are in a position to recommend the most appropriate support.